Optimal Adjacency Labels for Subgraphs of Cartesian Products: Adjacency Labeling Scheme

 \subsection{Phase 1: Exactly One Difference}

-This phase is an easy extension of the simple proof in \cite{Har22} of the labeling scheme for induced subgraphs of hypercubes, derived from \cite{Har20,HWZ21}.
-The labels are obtained by a simple probabilistic method (and are efficiently computable by a randomized algorithm).
+We give two proofs for Phase 1.
+The first is a reduction to the $k$-Hamming Distance communication protocol.
+The second proof is direct and self-contained; it is an extension of the proof of the labeling scheme for induced subgraphs of hypercubes, in the unpublished note \cite{Har22} (adapted from \cite{Har20,HWZ21}).
+In both cases the labels are obtained by the probabilistic method, and are efficiently computable by a randomized algorithm.

 For any alphabet $\Sigma$ and any two strings $x,y \in \Sigma^d$ where $d \in \bN$, write $\dist(x,y)$ for the Hamming distance between $x$ and $y$, \ie $\dist(x,y) = |\{i \in [d] : x_i \neq y_i \}|$.